top of page

 • Covered in Bloomberg, Vox Talks

-• Summary: we show large downstream fertility effects following Trump's 2016 election victory: Republican-leaning counties experienced a sharp increase in fertility relative to Democratic counties, while Hispanic fertility fell relative to non-Hispanics within the same county.
+• Summary: We show large downstream fertility effects following Trump's 2016 election victory: Republican-leaning counties experienced a sharp increase in fertility relative to Democratic counties, while Hispanic fertility fell relative to non-Hispanics within the same county.

 "How Racial Animus Forms and Spreads: Evidence from the Coronavirus Pandemic" (w/ Yanying Sheng)Journal of Economic Behavior & Organization, Vol. 200, pp. 82-98, August 2022.
 JEBO.
 SSRN. arXiv.